Matthew-Beare/Wake-on-LAN-Button/README.md

 While that did keep her laptop safe, it made the power button hard to reach.
 This little box is the result: a simple external button that lets her turn the computer on without having to lean and risk a fall.

+This is definitely a niche use case, but it’s a good example of designing around real-world constraints instead of ideal ones.

 ---

 ## How it works